CCzhouhihi/Mixed_Layer_Depth_Preprocessing/README.md

 # NetCDF Interpolation and Preprocessing Toolkit

-This project provides Python tools for reading, interpolating, and writing 2D NetCDF data.
-It is designed for oceanographic or meteorological data workflows, such as regridding mixed layer depth fields.
+This project implements a workflow for reading, interpolating, and writing 2D NetCDF data, applied to oceanographic or meteorological datasets such as mixed layer depth fields.

 ## Project Contents